 You may be asked to lie on a special table, where the chiropractor does the spinal manipulations.

-The most common treatment is manipulation your chiropractor does by hand.
+The most common treatment is manipulation done by hand.
 It involves moving a joint in your spine to the end of its range, followed by a light thrust.
-This is often called an “adjustment.”
+This is often called an "adjustment."
 It realigns the bones of your spine to make them straighter.

 The chiropractor may also do other treatments, like massage and other work on soft tissues.

-Some people are a little achy, stiff, and tired for a few days after their manipulation.
-This is because their body is adjusting to its new alignment.
+Some people are a little achy, stiff, and tired for a few days after their manipulations.
+This is because their bodies are adjusting to their new alignment.
 You should not feel any pain from the manipulation.

 How Many Treatments Will You Need?

-Very rarely, manipulation of the neck has damaged blood vessels or caused strokes.
+Very rarely, manipulation of the neck may damage blood vessels or cause strokes.
+It's also very rare that manipulation may worsen a patient's condition.
 But the screening process your chiropractor does at your first visit is meant to see if you might be at high risk for these problems.
 If you are, your chiropractor will not do neck manipulation.